wwu-webtech/ashlar/source/_docs/patterns/02-molecules/background-video/background-video.md

   <p>Some content for this video.
 Not to be confused with the alt text, which should be a short description of what is going on in the video :)</p>
 </wwu-background-video>
   ```
+## Pattern Notes

+Using this pattern may decrease site accessibility, usability and performance, depending on the video and content used.
+Due to video using more bandwidth to load, content creators and editors should ensure the video is adding meaningful content and purpose, in addition to visual aesthetic.

+If a high quality banner image can also convey the intended message, or the purpose is strictly visual flair, image format is preferred over video.
+With informative/decorative images, alt text is usually enough to make the content accessible (vs. transcripts, captions, audio descriptions, or a combo of the three with video).

+If using this pattern, the following accessibility features must be included:

+* For short-form video (less than 10 seconds): a text-based description of visuals must be provided through the alt attribute.
+  * Example: "4-second looping animation.
+The Mars Rover Curiosity scours for samples as the camera pans to reveal a vast, red landscape."
+* For long-form video (10 seconds or longer), a link to an [audio-described video](https://urm.wwu.edu/accessibility/guide/provide-audio-descriptions-time-based-media) must be provided.